sriramab/gamamanual/G__Operators.md

 * **Possible use:**
   * OP(`container<geometry>`) --->  geometry
   * `container<geometry>` OP float --->  geometry
-* **Result:** A polyline geometry from the given list of points represented as a cylinder of radius r.A polyline geometry from the given list of points.
+* **Result:** A polyline geometry from the given list of points.A polyline geometry from the given list of points represented as a cylinder of radius r.
 * **Special cases:**
   * if the operand is nil, returns the point geometry {0,0}
   * if the operand is composed of a single point, returns a point geometry.